-- Have your students work in pairs to brainstorm ideas for 2 or 3 obstacle course games they could build.
+- Have your pupils work in pairs to brainstorm ideas for 2 or 3 obstacle course games to build.

-- Tell them to think about how they'll log values in order to illustrate energy transfer.
+- Tell them to think about how they will log values to illustrate energy transfer.

-- Make sure that they incorporate the use of data in their ideas.
+- Make sure that they incorporate the use of data into their ideas.

 - Allow them some time to build prototypes of their ideas.

-- Tell your students to conduct their experiments.
+- Tell your pupils to conduct their experiments.

-- Encourage them to record plenty of data to use later on, and ask them to describe the values they'll be graphing.
+- Encourage them to record plenty of data to use later and ask them to describe the values that they are going to graph.

-- Have them record videos demoing their models.
+- Have them record videos as they demonstrate their models.

 Teacher Observation Checklist

-- The students can identify a problem's key elements.
+- The pupils can identify the key elements of a problem.

-- The students are autonomous in developing a creative and working solution.
+- The pupils are autonomous in developing a working and creative solution.

-- Blue: I've successfully created an obstacle course model.
+- Blue: I have successfully created an obstacle course model.

-- Yellow: I've successfully created an obstacle course model and have logged data to demonstrate the transfer of energy.
+- Yellow: I have successfully created an obstacle course model and have logged data to demonstrate the transfer of energy.

-- Violet: I've successfully created an obstacle course model.
-I've logged data to demonstrate the transfer of energy, and I've clearly presented my ideas.
+- Violet: I have successfully created an obstacle course model.
+I have logged data to demonstrate the transfer of energy, and I have clearly presented my ideas.

 Simplify this lesson by:

-- Providing 4 or 5 obstacle course examples for the students to pick from, such as:
+- Providing 4 or 5 obstacle course examples for your pupils to choose from, for example: